11.1 Introduction

 Intergovernmental Case

-When Wyoming initiates a referral of a case to another state, the Wyoming CSE Program becomes the Initiating State (aka Initiating Jurisdiction or Agency).
+When Wyoming initiates a referral of a case to another state, the Wyoming Child Support Program (WCSP) becomes the Initiating State (aka Initiating Jurisdiction or Agency).
 The IV-D agency in the other state becomes the Responding State (aka Responding Jurisdiction or Agency) in the intergovernmental case.

 Communication